 Before your first visit with us, please watch the following video.

-Next, you’ll attend a New Bariatric Seminar at our clinic.
-In this seminar, you’ll meet with a nurse to go over the steps required by your insurance company, such as preoperative weight management classes, psychiatric evaluation, nutrition and exercise consults, and anything else your insurance may require.
-You’ll hear from one of our bariatric surgeons, either Dr. Hugh Babineau or Dr. Charles Keith, about the different surgeries offered and the reasoning for each.
-After the group discussion, you’ll meet with the doctor individually to discuss which procedure best meets your needs.
+Next, you'll attend an orientation and consultation at our clinic.
+You will meet with our nurse-coordinator to go over the steps required by your insurance company, such as preoperative weight management class.
+You'll meet with one of our bariatric surgeons, either Dr. Hugh Babineau or Dr. Charles Keith and discuss which procedure best meets your needs.

 Surgery and Recovery